devspace-sh/devspace/README.md

 <details>
   <summary><b>It it safe to connect my cluster to DevSpace Cloud?</b></summary>

 **Yes**.
-When connecting a cluster to DevSpace Cloud, the CLI tool asks you to define an encrytion key.
+When connecting a cluster to DevSpace Cloud, the CLI tool asks you to define an encryption key.
 The cluster access token that the CLI creates will be encrypted with a hashed version of this key before sending it to DevSpace Cloud.
 That makes sure that no one can access your cluster except you.
 This key is hashed and stored on your local computer.
 That means that:

 - If you use DevSpace from a different computer, you will have to enter the encryption key again or re-connect the cluster which generates a new access token and encrypts it with a new key.
 - If you add a team member, you will have to send them a secure invite link which makes sure that they also get cluster access.
 This procedure is very safe and your key is never sent to our platform.
 After clicking on the invite link, your colleagues will define a separate encryption key for secure access to their namespaces.